eddo26/my-rust-calc/README.md

 # my-rust-calc
-A basic GUI calculator in Rust
+A basic GUI calculator in Rust.

+Uses the cross-platform GUI library for Rust, Iced (https://github.com/hecrj/iced).